blackmutzi/alexa-avs-framework/README.md

     * HTTPS-Multipart-Json Object Management
     * GStreamer Pipeline include to play Alexa Sounds
     * Custom Client/Server Management
+    * builtIn a WakeWord Server
+    * builtIn a WakeWord Client
     * builtIn a Alexa-Server-Prototype as CLI Server for Webserver/ or for other clients
     * builtIn a Alexa-Desktop-Client as Linux gtk+ Application